Oregon Parks Foundation Fund

 - Promotes connectivity (land acquisition and trail projects).

 - Strong community-based support (e.g., participation from other donors; volunteers; in-kind donations; collaboration with other agency partners, school districts, etc.).

 - Provides park opportunities and access for underserved communities (e.g., low-income, minority and rural populations).

-- A grant from OPF will clearly make a difference (e.g., close the funding gap or leverage other sources of support).
+- A project where a grant from OPFF will clearly make a difference (e.g., close the funding gap or leverage other sources of support).

-The OPF Fund does not make grants for the following types of activities or expenses:
+The Oregon Parks Foundation Fund does not make grants for the following types of activities or expenses:

 - Projects based outside Oregon.

 - Requests for operating support, including ongoing administrative and program expenses.

 - If the proposed application is for a large capital project and an OPFF grant would not be impactful.